Arriva Herts & Essex: Waltham Abbey

 Route 250 remained in competition with route 255 operated by Harlow-based Roadrunner buses.
 Earlier in 2013 Arriva withdrew route 250 service to provide a stronger service on the 251 and to expand onto the 310 route from Waltham Cross to Ware.
 Many of the buses used on the 250 service can now be seen on the 251 service operating from Upshire to Hammond Street more frequently.

+Watford

+Arriva operates various bus routes in Watford, such as: 20, 320, 321, 322, 724 and 725.
+They provide connections to Hemel Hempstead, London Heathrow Airport, Luton, St Albans, Stevenage and Harlow.
+Arriva also used to operate London bus services under Arriva the Shires but those routes were later sold to RATP Group and Metroline.

+On 31 December 2024, Arriva withdrew their ArrivaClick services in Watford. arriva have also withdrawn services 9, 10, 328, 335 and 336.